phetsims/equality-explorer/doc/lock-scenarios.md

 ### Scenario 1

+1. Turn the lock on.
-1. Drag a term from a toolbox.
+2. Drag an term from the left toolbox.
-2. Verify that an equivalent term comes out of the opposite toolbox.
+3. Verify that an equivalent term comes out of the right toolbox and follows the dragged term.
-3. Release the term below the plates.
+4. Release the dragged term below the plates.
-4. Verify that the dragged term and equivalent term return to their respective toolboxes.
+5. Verify that the dragged term and equivalent term return to their respective toolboxes.

 ### Scenario 2

-1. Start with one of the plates full.
+1. Fill one of the plates with terms.
+2. Turn the lock on.
-1. On the side of the scale with a full plate, drag a term from a toolbox.
+3. On the side of the scale with a full plate, drag a term from a toolbox.
-2. Verify that an equivalent term comes out of the opposite toolbox.
+4. Verify that an equivalent term comes out of the opposite toolbox and follows the dragged term.
-3. Release the dragged term anywhere above the plate.
+5. Release the dragged term anywhere above its plate.
-4. Verify that the dragged term and equivalent term return to their respective toolboxes.
+6. Verify that the dragged term and equivalent term return to their respective toolboxes.

 ### Scenario 3

-1. Start with one of the plates full.
+1. Fill one of the plates with terms.
+2. Turn the lock on.
-1. On the _opposite_ side of the scale as the full plate, drag a term from a toolbox.
+3. On the _opposite_ side of the scale as the full plate, drag a term from a toolbox.
-2. Verify that an equivalent term comes out of the opposite toolbox.
+4. Verify that an equivalent term comes out of the opposite toolbox and follows the dragged term.
-3. Release the dragged term anywhere above the plate.
+5. Release the dragged term anywhere above the plate.
-4. Verify that the dragged term and equivalent term return to their respective toolboxes.
+6. Verify that the dragged term and equivalent term return to their respective toolboxes.

 ### Scenario 4

+1. Turn the lock on.
-1. Drag a term from a toolbox.
+2. Drag a term from a toolbox.
-2. Verify that an equivalent term comes out of the opposite toolbox.
+3. Verify that an equivalent term comes out of the opposite toolbox and follows the dragged term.
-3. Release the dragged term above the plate, and above any other terms on the plate.
+4. Release the dragged term above the plate, and above any other terms on the plate.
-4. The dragged term animates to an empty cell on the plate.
+5. The dragged term animates to an empty cell on the plate.
-5. Verify that the equivalent term follows the dragged term during animation, then jumps to an empty cell on the opposite plate.
+6. Verify that the equivalent term follows the dragged term during animation, then jumps to an empty cell on the opposite plate.

 ### Scenario 5

+1. Turn the lock on.
-1. Drag a term from a toolbox.
+2. Drag a term from a toolbox.
-2. Verify that an equivalent term comes out of the opposite toolbox.
+3. Verify that an equivalent term comes out of the opposite toolbox and follows the dragged term.
-3. Position the dragged term so that it overlaps a like term that will sum to zero.
+4. Position the dragged term so that it overlaps a like term that will sum to zero.
-4. Release the dragged term.
-5. Verify that the dragged term and the term that it overlaps sum to zero.
+5. Release the dragged term.
+The dragged term and the term that it overlaps sum to zero.
 6. Verify that the equivalent term moves immediately to an empty cell on the opposite plate.

 ### Scenario 6

-1. Identify a term that appears on both plates.
+1. Put one of each term on both plates.
+2. Term the lock on.
-2. Drag one of these terms.
+3. Drag one a term off one of the plates.
-3. Verify that the equivalent term comes off the opposite plate.
+4. Verify that the equivalent term comes off the opposite plate and follows the dragged term.
-4. Release the dragged term below the plate.
+5. Release the dragged term below the plate.
-5. Verify that the dragged term and equivalent term return to their respective toolboxes.
+6. Verify that the dragged term and equivalent term return to their respective toolboxes.

 ### Scenario 7